-IUFoST is one of 31 unions in the International Council for Science (ICSU).
-IUFoST was elected by its peers across disciplines to be the sole global representative of Food Science and Technology in ICSU.
+IUFoST is one of 31 unions in the International Science Council (ISC).
+IUFoST was elected by its peers across disciplines to be the sole global representative of Food Science and Technology in ISC.

-The International Council for Science (ICSU) is a non-governmental organisation with a global membership of national scientific bodies (122 Members, representing 142 countries) and International Scientific Unions (31 Members).
+The International Science Council (ISC) is a non-governmental organisation with a global membership of national scientific bodies (122 Members, representing 142 countries) and International Scientific Unions (31 Members).

-ICSU’s mission is to strengthen international science for the benefit of society.
-To do this, ICSU mobilizes the knowledge and resources of the international science community to:
+ISC’s mission is to strengthen international science for the benefit of society.
+To do this, ISC mobilizes the knowledge and resources of the international science community to: